RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Don’t underestimate yourself

-It's easy to fail by not taking opportunities because you think others are smarter or more capable.
-The majority of failure comes from failing to try rather than trying and then failing.
+It's easy to fail by not taking opportunities because you think others are smarter.
+But most failure comes from failing to try rather than trying and then failing.

 ### Seek freedom from others’ judgement

-My goal in my twenties was always to get enough freedom to escape someone else's judgement.
+My goal in my twenties was to get enough freedom to escape another's judgement.
 This would allow me to build the world I wanted to build.
 In practice, you are still subject to constraints: e.g. in a startup you still have to answer to investors.
-But as you become more successful you should have more freedom.
+But as you become more successful your freedom increases.

 ### Constraints make you stronger